Implementing the Final FDA Guidance on Electronic Submissions of Promotional Materials

 Companies also need to define and communicate the plan for transitioning each product onto the new system.
 It’s best to communicate timing to all impacted teams at least 30 days in advance.
 This ensures that everyone understands expectations and is working towards the same goal.

 As with any change management program, it is important to communicate clearly so that teams stay informed of a project’s status.
 The eCTD transition process is no different.

 Successfully migrating to an electronic submissions format requires keeping everyone up to speed with the company’s progress; consider sharing a monthly report of important metrics, like which products have converted, how many submissions have been done and which are still pending.
 Giving people forward visibility ensures teams remain aligned to overall objectives and timeframes.

 The FDA’s guidance on promotional material submissions is opening up an exciting time for ad/promo review teams.
 Organizations should take the opportunity to not just meet the requirements but also streamline their processes to optimize their internal and external communication.

 June 2021 is closer than it may seem – it’s important to get started on the development and execution of an implementation strategy to comply with the new guidance right away.
 Veeva recommends evaluating and fully converting at least one product to the eCTD submission method by June 2020.

 If you have questions about where to begin or want to learn more about the guidance, contact Bill Robinson.
-Bill will also be available for 1:1 meetings at the upcoming Promotional Review Committee: Compliance & Best Practices Conference in Morristown, NJ.

 Visit FDA.gov to access the final guidance, “Providing Regulatory Submissions in Electronic and Non-Electronic Format — Promotional Labeling and Advertising Materials for Human Prescription Drugs.”